 About highly predatory dogs…

 While most dogs will only chase after a cat, but will not bite or inflict any harm when they catch up to the cat, there are other dogs who are highly predatory and will cause serious injury or death to a cat.
-Unfortunately, for dogs who have a history of biting a cat or inflicting harm or death on other small mammals, the risk is extremely high; too high to comfortably have both pets sharing living quarters.
 For situations where a cat’s life is in danger, it’s either best to keep both pets in completely separate areas of the home, or to actually look at rehoming one of the pets.
 When you have multiple dogs, the situation is also heightened, because two or more dogs who start to chase often get even more excited than if they are on their own.

 Most canines are out for the chase…

 Fortunately, most canines are simply out for the chase, and will not follow through with any injury.
 Even if your pet doesn’t follow through with a bite, you need to train your canine for your cat’s mental wellbeing, which is in serious jeopardy if they are constantly being chased.

 First of all, provide your cat with retreat areas around the home.
 Give them high perches and climbing shelves around the room where they can jump to for escaping the dog or being able to comfortably navigate around areas of the home without needing to walk on the ground with the dog.
 Also baby gate certain areas of the house so that the cat can easily jump over the top, but your dog will be prevented from going into these areas after your cat.
 Dog free zones will help your cat relax and will give them a safe place to go to if they ever feel threatened.

 Tips to train your dog not to chase…

 - Next, it’s time to train your dog.
 If you have more than one dog, train each dog individually before you bring them together.